rodders99/rodders99.github.io/content/projects/fsa-safety-alerts/fsa-safety-alerts.md

 - **Biotechnology:** As a labeling reagent for biomolecules, such as proteins, nucleic acids, and cells.
 - **Chemical analysis:** As a fluorescence probe for detecting specific compounds or molecules.
-- **Food coloring:** In some countries, Rhodamine B is used as a food dye, although its use is not widely approved due to concerns about toxicity.
+- **Food colouring:** In some countries, Rhodamine B is used as a food dye, although its use is not widely approved due to concerns about toxicity.

 ### Risks from food contamination: